-But perhaps you're not ready to commit to a permanent treatment.
-There are still ways you can manage your anxiety every day.
+Managing anxiety effectively requires an understanding of your symptoms and triggers, as well as the type of anxiety you're experiencing.
+This type of understanding typically comes from committing to a long term treatment plan such as therapy.
+But even if you aren’t ready for that big of a commitment yet, there are still ways you can manage your anxiety every day.
 The following are the most common and simplest anxiety reduction strategies to implement into your daily routine.

-- Exercise Regularly – Time and time again, the value of exercise on mental health is forgotten.
-Every single person with anxiety needs to exercise more.
-Movement and activity promote blood flow, improve neurotransmitter production and regulation, calm anxiety symptoms and much more.
-It can be as powerful as any medication, and while it's not a permanent cure on its own, you'll experience considerable relief if you exercise every day.
+- Exercise Regularly Time and time again, the value of exercise on mental health is forgotten.
+Movement and activity promote blood flow, improves neurotransmitter production and regulation, calms anxiety symptoms and much more.
+It can be as powerful as any medication, and while it's not a permanent cure, you'll experience considerable relief if you exercise every day.

-- Learn Relaxation Techniques – There are many relaxation strategies that are also effective at reducing stress.
+- Learn Relaxation Techniques There are many relaxation strategies that are also effective at reducing stress.
 Most people are aware of these strategies but find them unfulfilling and stop using them.
-But the reality is that relaxation strategies do not work right away.
-They only work when you have completed them enough that they become boring and second nature.
-In the beginning, when you just start out, you're thinking too much about everything you need to do, and your anxiety will stay the same.
+The reality is that relaxation strategies do not always work right away.
+They can often take time to master and for your body to get used to being in a state of relaxation.
+Often, in the beginning, you're thinking too much about everything you need to do, it is hard to focus and relax, and your anxiety may stay the same.
 Only after you've practiced them a lot will you get the relief you need.
 Examples of these strategies include:

 - Progressive Muscle Relaxation

-- Systematic Desensitization – You can also work on desensitizing yourself to your fears and worries.
-For example, if you have a fear of being embarrassed, go out in public dressed as something ridiculous and make weird noises.
-Feel embarrassed on purpose.
-Eventually you'll get used to the feeling of embarrassment and it won't be as stressful.
+- Systematic Desensitization You can also work on desensitizing yourself to your fears and worries.
+By exposing yourself to worries and fears you take away their power.
 You can do this for all sorts of fears and anxieties.
 You can even do this for many of the symptoms and triggers of panic attacks.

-- Find Healthy Distractions – Distractions are a great tool for controlling anxiety.
-Healthy distractions – like listening to upbeat music, watching funny shows on TV, playing baseball with friends – are all great ways to avoid anxiety.
+- Find Healthy Distractions Distractions are a great tool for managing anxiety.
+Healthy distractions, like listening to upbeat music, watching funny shows on TV, or playing a game with friends, are all great ways to manage anxiety.
 Anxiety tends to control your thoughts.
-Spend less time sitting back and thinking and spend more time making it hard on yourself to worry, because you're too busy doing other things.
+Spend less time sitting back and thinking and more time making it hard for yourself to worry, because you're too busy doing other things.

-- Create Art – Art is also a powerful tool for reducing anxiety.
-Art allows you to express yourself in ways that are therapeutic, while also giving you an activity to do that serves as a great distraction from your mind.
-Also, once you complete an art piece, you'll get the joy of accomplishment.
-While it may seem silly, accomplishment can be a powerful anxiety reduction tool.
+- Create Art Art is also a powerful tool for reducing anxiety.
+Art allows you to express yourself in ways that are therapeutic, while also giving you an activity that serves as a distraction from your mind.
+Also, once you complete an art piece, you'll get the joy of accomplishment, which can be a powerful anxiety reduction tool.